PythonRSAS/pythonrsas.github.io/_posts/2020-2-13-11-Ridge-Lasso-and-Elastic Net.md

 # [Out]: Intercept is 22.762
 ```

-We can see the coefficient progression as alpha changes as in plot below (view from right to left)
+We can see the coefficient progression as alpha changes as in plot below (view from right to left).

+The coefficients shrink gradually to zero once alpha is large enough.
+Notice that none of the coefficients goes to zero before others.
+This is the characteristic of ridge regression: it keeps all variables.
 <figure>
   <img src="{{ "/images/posts/Ridge Coefficients as a Function of the Regularization.PNG" | relative_url }}" >
   <figcaption>Ridge Coefficients as a Function of the Regularization</figcaption>